LevBahn/levbahn.github.io/index.md

 </p>

 <p>
-  Ph.D in Mathematics, University of Massachusetts Amherst, 2025(expected)
+  Ph.D in Mathematics, University of Massachusetts Amherst, May 2025
 </p>

 <p>